-- What techniques do you use to maintain an audit trail of work done?
+- How do you maintain an audit trail of work done?

-- Are you accredited under ISO27001:2017, the current version of the Information Security Standard?
+- Are you certified under ISO27001 the Information Security Standard?

 If your business has chosen to run Linux servers, you want a support company that is serious about Linux.
-You don’t expect your GP to be an expert on orthopaedic surgery; equally, you shouldn’t expect an IT generalist to provide the very best Linux support.
+You don’t expect your GP to be an expert on orthopaedic surgery; equally, you shouldn’t expect an IT generalist to be able to provide the very best Linux support.

 - How quickly do you fix problems?